Skip to content

 4. Save the changes to your step.

-Hidden steps stay invisible until a Show automation rule makes them appear.
+That’s it.
+Hidden steps stay out of sight until a Show automation brings them back.

 Enforcing sequential task order